ImPanick/OSRS-GE-Sniper/README.md

      4. Generate invite link with `bot` and `applications.commands` scopes
      5. Invite bot to your server with required permissions

-3. **No manual configuration needed!** The Docker setup automatically creates `config.json` if it doesn't exist.
+3. **No manual configuration needed!** The backend uses default configuration and will start successfully even without a `config.json` file.

 4. **Deploy with Docker**
    ```bash
    cd docker
    docker compose up -d --build
    ```

+   **Important:** This will work immediately on a fresh clone - no `config.json` file is required!
+The backend uses built-in defaults and will start successfully.

 5. **Complete Setup via Web UI**
    - After services start, visit http://localhost:3000
    - You'll be redirected to the setup page if configuration is needed
    - Follow the setup wizard to configure your Discord bot token and other settings
+   - The setup page will save your configuration to `config.json` automatically

    This single command will:
    - Build all services (cache-updater, backend, frontend, bot)